-Outcome: A fully mapped, integrated automation stack built on Make.com, AI tools, and your existing software — without hiring an ops team.
+The deliverable: A fully mapped, architecturally sound automation system — built on Make.com, agentic workflows, and your existing infrastructure — without adding headcount.

-For growing operators and agencies with inconsistent acquisition — revenue that depends too heavily on the founder's visibility.
+For operators with inconsistent acquisition — revenue that depends too heavily on founder visibility or manual outreach.

-Outcome: A repeatable, system-driven lead generation engine — not dependent on algorithm luck or your daily effort.
+The deliverable: A repeatable, system-driven acquisition architecture — not dependent on timing, algorithm luck, or daily effort.

 I'm Jeremiah Mitchell — The AMP Writer.
 When I was six years old, I contracted bacterial meningitis and lost all four limbs.
 Seven children in Oologah, Oklahoma got sick.
 Two didn't come home.